RE: Changes to the Residential Tenancy Act 1997 – How it Affects YOU.

 Further information about the changes can be found at the following website:-

-Finally, to assist you, we recommend the use of the services of QUOTE NOW to undertake the gas, electrical and smoke alarms safety checks as required.
+Finally, to assist you, we recommend the use of the services of DETECTOR INSPECTOR to undertake the gas, electrical and smoke alarms safety checks as required.
 We also encourage you to ensure that, amongst other things, the minimum standards of your property as well as the structural soundness of it – issues of asbestos and combustible cladding (if any), should be investigated by a qualified contractor.
 We also strongly recommend you have LANDLORD INSURANCE.

 Note, the above is a brief summary of the changes and is paramount that you bring your property up to the minimum standard.
 Should you have any questions, please feel free to contact us on (03) 9689 6011.